jshin47/relativity-swe-assessment/README.md

 ### `react-bs-datatable` for data table listing shows

-I used `react-bs-datatable` because it already implemented client-side paging, sorting, and filtering.
+I used `react-bs-datatable` because it already implemented paging, sorting, and filtering.
 The `DatatableWrapper` component in `clients/src/components/ListShowComponent.jsx` includes configuration under the `headers` prop for which columns are displayed.

 ### `react-select` for autocomplete inputs